rkumar/ribhu/README.md

 You may press Enter on a class to see its documention.
 Pressing ENTER over a method in the right will fetch its details.

-You may mark classes with an upper case alphabet (vim style) and access them directly using single-quote.
+You may mark classes with an upper case alphabet (vim style by pressing 'm' in the left list) and access them directly using single-quote.
 Several classes have been bookmarked such as Array, String, Hash, File.
 You may place more in a file named "~/.ribhu.conf" in the form:

     $bookmark[:Z] = "Zlib"